 LLS is the leader in support and educational programs in the area of blood cancers.
 The First Connection program is unique to LLS and is often the program that patients state they appreciate the most.
 The opportunity to have a casual conversation with someone who has gone through exactly what the patient is going through is critical.

 In the current economic climate, the challenge that exists for the Connecticut Westchester Hudson Valley Chapter of the Leukemia & Lymphoma Society is our ability to continue raising funds that are used both to serve patients in our community and to support research that is critical to prolonging lives and ultimately to finding a cure for blood cancers.
 We have addressed this challenge by targeting our events toward various segments of the public using both a geographic focus and a demographic focus.
 We have also charged our Board of Trustees with recruiting more volunteers to participate at our events and to help raise awareness of the importance of our mission.
-We have also made great progress in attracting Trustees to our Board that meet the demographic and geographic diversity of our constituents in Connecticut.
+We have also made great progress in attracting Trustees to our Board that meet the demographic and geographic diversity of our constituents in the Connecticut and Westchester/Hudson Valley Region, NY.
 Our Board members, our volunteers and our staff, many of whom are blood cancer survivors, are energetic in working toward beating this disease and devote numerous hours organizing and attending events and meeting with families and those whose lives have been changed by the diagnosis of a blood cancer.
 Its what drives many of us to work tirelessly to raise funds in the race to find a cure.